changeallthetime123-debug/TheSims1Encyclopedia/objects/archimaster-toilet.md

 ---
-layout: item
+layout: object
-title: Archimaster Toilet
+title: Spooky Scarecrow
-category: Plumbing
-price: 450
+price: 150
+expansion: Makin' Magic
+motives: Room +2
+image: /assets/images/scarecrow.png
 ---

-The **Archimaster Toilet** is the standard plumbing fixture from the base game.
-It requires regular cleaning and maintenance by Sims or a Maid.
+Perfect for keeping the crows away from your garden plots.
+It has an oddly watchful gaze.